fanzhenya/ResNet1D-VariableLengthPooling-For-TimeSeries/Readme.md

 2. ResNet for time series data

-Vanilla ResNet used Conv2D for image data.
-However this architecture may be useful for deep Conv1D networks.
+Vanilla ResNet uses Conv2D for image data.
+However this architecture may be useful for deep Conv1D networks as well.
 I tried two approaches in my code:

 - use rectangular filters (different H, W) directly in ResNet2D